 Our checks-and-balances model is inspired directly by the framers of the US constitution, who knew change needed to be possible to evolve to new circumstances, but sufficiently difficult to avoid radical reactive swings as leadership changed hands.

 The key features of this model include:

-Separation Of Powers: The roles and responsibilities of Storecoin’s governance are divided across four branches - the Decentralized Workers, Executive, Judicial and Security -described in the “Parties” section below.
+Separation Of Powers: The roles and responsibilities of Storecoin’s governance are divided across four branches - Miners, Executive, Judicial and Security -described in the “Parties” section below.
 The actors who make up each branch have different incentives, creating a check on one another so that no category of participant in the network can drive the ecosystem too far towards their exclusive benefit.

 One-Entity-One-Vote: Token- or stake-based on-chain voting systems engender plutocracy where the richest stakeholders determine protocol direction.
 This can be because votes are delegated or because you have to purchase tickets or stake a certain amount to vote.
-Voting in Storecoin is a one-entity-one-vote approach, verified by KYC/AML and ensuring that governance is not simply a rubber stamp on the interests of the largest economic stakeholders.
+Voting in Storecoin is a one-entity-one-vote approach, verified by a TYN (Trust-Your-Network) process and ensuring that governance is not simply a rubber stamp on the interests of the largest economic stakeholders.